imagej/imagej.github.io/_pages/learn/faq.md

 -   merge
 -   deal with any fall-out

-This development style has been adopted by the [ImageJ team](/people), with two additions (making the fall-out step much smaller):
+This development style has been adopted by the [ImageJ2 team](/people), with two additions (making the fall-out step much smaller):

 -   tests are added as automated regression tests (to be run by the [continuous integration](/develop/travis) whenever new changes were pushed) whenever possible.
 -   merges are usually done with *--no-ff*, so that even fast-forwarding branches (i.e. rebased on top of *master*) will get a merge commit in which the branch is described more broadly.